mjaschen/phpgeo/docs/015_Upgrading.md

 # Upgrading phpgeo

+## Update from phpgeo 4.x to phpgeo 5.x

+### Requirements

+- *phpgeo* 5.x requires at least PHP 8.1.

+### Update phpgeo

+- run `composer require mjaschen/phpgeo:^5.0` or
+- update the version constraint in your `composer.json` to `^5.0` and run `composer update`

+### Update Your Code

+`setPoint1()` and `setPoint2()` methods were removed from `Line` – the `Line` class now is immutable.
+Use the constructor to create a new instance of `Line`.

+There are some new deprecations introduced in 5.0, please see the change log for a detailed list and update your code accordingly to be prepared for 6.0.

 ## Update from phpgeo 3.x to phpgeo 4.x

 ### Requirements

-- _phpgeo_ 4.x requires at least PHP 7.3 and fully supports PHP 8
+- *phpgeo* 4.x requires at least PHP 7.3 and fully supports PHP 8

 ### Update phpgeo